 Survey, East Greenland

-Responsibility for preparation of advisory material with regards to biology
+Responsibility of advisory material with regards to biology

 The department is responsible for preparing the advisory material relating to exploitation and protection of the species that are most important to the community in terms of fisheries.
-The primary focus is research and monitoring of fish, shrimp, and snow crab stocks in Greenland waters, and advise based on survey and fisheries data is provided to the international working groups of ICES and NAFO.
+The work is focused on research, monitoring and advice on shrimp, halibut, cod, crabs and redfish.
+The department has also to a lesser extent dealt with species such as catfish, scallops and salmon.

 Information from fisheries and in-house investigations